nik-ves/calculator/README.md

-# calculator
+# Calculator

-A simple calculator with the basic arithmetic operations.
+First project built with JavaScript.
+This calculator will probably not be the only one I make as I learn more.